Sun-Haoyuan23/one_way_ANOVA/README.md

 **Attention!**

 In the file 'ANOVA_invoking.py' ,I give a solution to the problem 3(b) by invoking the 'scipy.stats.f_oneway' package .\
-And in the file 'non_normal_ANOVA_invoking.py' ,I give a solution to the problem 5(b) by invoking the 'scipy.stats.f_oneway' package .
+And in the file 'non_normal_ANOVA_invoking.py', I give a solution to problem 5(b) by invoking the 'scipy.stats.f_oneway' package.